saylordotorg/course_hist201/Unit10.md

+---
+layout: default
+title: "HIST201: History of Europe, 1000 to 1800"
+course_description: "An examination of the political, economic, social, religious, and intellectual history of Europe from the Middle Ages to the 18th century revolutions, with particular emphasis on primary-source interpretation."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: The Age of Revolutions, 1775-1815** <span id="10"></span>
 *The Enlightenment’s emphasis on political legitimacy and authority—as well as the perceived corruption of absolute monarchs—inspired several